-Even if you can bear it at the beginning, it may be hard to continue going there every single day.
+Even if you can bear it initially, it may be hard to continue going there every day.
 Make sure you’re in a great environment to be not only the best professional you can be but the best individual as well.

 Find an Activity

 Once you’re out of work and on your way home, you have the whole evening ahead of you.
 Sure, you could be busy with a family event or a friend’s birthday party, but chances are you’ll have at least a little time to yourself.

-This is the perfect time for you to explore your own activity or hobby.
-Pick up the guitar again, go take that art class or finally try and beat that video game.
+This is the perfect time for you to explore your activity or hobby.
+Pick up the guitar again, take that art class or finally try and beat that video game.
 You could start going to yoga with your friends, focus on training your dog or find some volunteer opportunity.

-It’s great to find something that’s yours since the majority of your day is more than likely dedicated to your work and what others are asking of you.
+It’s great to find something that’s yours since most of your day is more than likely dedicated to your work and what others ask of you.